eviedense/CI.SI/MISC INFO/MISC CONVOS 2.md

 Cisila - Yeah.
 That's when he stopped talking to them.
 Wouldn't budge from his stance, either, for once...

-Lyla - Jeez... *She pulls out her phone and checks it.*  Ah, fuck, I need to go. *She hurriedly gets up and puts her phone away, walking to the door.
+Lyla - Jeez... *She pulls out her phone and checks it.*  Ah, *paska*, I need to go. *She splutters, as she hurriedly gets up and puts her phone away, walking to the door.
 She scoops her coat off of the coat hanger and pulls it on.*

 Cisila - *She gets up,*  Really?